 Running track requires speed, focus and all-day energy — and that starts with sound nutrition.
 And if you're spending all day at a track meet, you'll need to bring high-quality calories with you to ensure you can fuel up.

-Eating foods that help repair muscles while also providing energy can enable a track and field runner to prevent both injuries and burnout.
-Ideal snacks are those that combine proteins with carbohydrates and contain electrolytes, such as sodium, potassium and magnesium.
-Keep portions small so that you can refuel between races without being slowed down by a full stomach.
+Eating foods that help repair muscles while also providing energy can help a track and field runner to prevent both injuries and burnout.
+That means that ideal snacks deliver carbohydrates and maybe contain electrolytes, such as sodium, potassium and magnesium (which you sweat out).
+A little bit of protein is good, too.